 Doesn't showing everything build credibility and trust?

 Credibility matters, but only after relevance is established.
-If a visitor doesn’t know whether your service applies to them, they won’t care about your credentials.
-Establish the problem first, then prove you can solve it.
+If a visitor doesn’t yet know whether your service applies to them, they won’t stop to evaluate your credentials.
+They’ll leave before they get there.
+Show the problem first, establish relevance, then let your credentials do their job as proof.
+Credibility is the proof.
+It needs a foundation to attach to.

 What if my business legitimately offers multiple services?